-“Everybody pays for the TIF,” said Terry Pastika, attorney and executive director of the Citizen Advocacy Center in Elmhurst.
+“Everybody pays for the TIF,” said Terry Pastika, attorney and executive director of the in Elmhurst.
 “You are privatizing profits and socializing the cost of development.”

 Pastika said it was the inclusion of properties south of Interstate 290 that made the project problematic.
 She accused the city of stretching the district south to North Avenue just to be able to include Hahn Street, which is part of a previous redevelopment project planned by Morningside Group.
-Morningside, citing a sagging economy, was let out of its obligation to develop Hahn Street earlier this year.
+Morningside, citing a sagging economy, was earlier this year.
 Hahn Street currently "lives" in TIF 1 and would be moved to TIF 4, adding 23 years of frozen valuation to the property.
 TIF 1 is set to expire in nine years.

 Resident Tamara Brenner posed a series of questions to the council: Is creating a new TIF district the only way to offer incentives to businesses?
 Is it a good idea to establish a TIF district in this economy?
-Why was the city having a public hearing after the Development, Planning and Zoning Committee recommended approval of the TIF at its July 9 meeting?
+Why was the city having a public hearing after the Development, Planning and Zoning Committee recommended approval of the TIF at its ?

 Brenner also is dismayed at the quick pace of the movement to create the fourth TIF.